3zeroed/PlayerJoinSettings/README.md

 If you have any questions, please feel free to provide feedback.[![Discord](https://img.shields.io/discord/555689914679951380.svg)](https://discord.gg/jKh85hR)<br />
 Email: fox404@foxmail.com<br />

+Fully customized player joins or exits the message, or sends a message to the player when joining, Title, SubTitle, pops up the UI form

+Configuration file:

+Currently supported tags:
+{name}          - The name of the player.
+{line}          - Switch to the next line.
+{online}        - The number of online players currently on the server {max_online}    - The maximum number of players the server can accommodate You can also use & replace with color symbols.

+The headline on the screen when joining (Title).
+Title: "&l&6Welcome!"

+The text above the item bar when you join (SubTitle).
+SubTitle: "&bThis is a great server"

+Private chat message sent to the player when joining (Message).
+Message: "&aHello {name}. {line}&bwelcome to this server. {line}&eI wish you a happy time!"

+Server broadcast message when the player joins (PlayerJoinMessage).
+PlayerJoinMessage: "&l&7(&9 + &7) &r&a{name} &ejoined the server.&7[&a{online}&7/&6{max_online}&7]"

+Server broadcast message when the player Quits (PlayerQuitMessage).
+PlayerQuitMessage: "&l&7(&c - &7) &r&a{name} &eQuit the server.&7[&a{online}&7/&6{max_online}&7]"

 - Planning project：
   - [x] Fully configurable configuration file
   - [x] There are configurable variables: {name}, {line}, {online},